stephenmcardle/Senior-Design-Marketplace/marketplace/SD-DOCUMENTATION.md

 #### controllers

 Controllers connect the server to the Turbo datastore.
 They work very similarly to MongoDB database functions.
 The title of the controller specifies what entity it is used for.
 If one wanted to add a new database function, such as getProjectCreatedBefore(date), it would be done in ProjectController.js.
-The general functionality provided by controllers is get (fetch), post (create), put (update), and delete.
+The general functionality provided by controllers is get (fetch), post (create), put (update), and delete (remove).

 ## Running the Project